solliancenet/tech-immersion-data-ai/ai-exp2/README.md

 6. Select **Connect**.

 7. On the Azure Table Storage dialog, enter the name of your Azure Storage account, which you can get from the Environment Details sheet provided to you for this lab.
-The storage account name should be **techimmersionstoreXXXXX** (where XXXXX is the unique identifier assigned to you for this workshop.)
+The storage account name should be **techimmersionstoreXXXXX** (where XXXXX is the unique identifier assigned to you for this workshop).
+If you are asked provide an account access key, navigate to **Access keys** page of your Azure Storage account and use the ** Key** under **key1**.

    ![The storage account name is entered into the Account name or URL field on the Azure Table Storage dialog.](media/power-bi-get-data-azure-table-storage-account-name.png "Azure Table Storage")